 But it’s emotion that moves us to act.
-In fact, the Latin root for the word emotion mean “to move,” because emotions motivate what we do.
+In fact, the Latin root for the word emotion means “to move,” because emotions motivate what we do.
 Psychologists will tell you that motivations are fairly simple and straightforward, while feelings can be quite complicated (we even lie to ourselves about them).

-So, when it comes to getting someone to buy, you’re definitely invoking emotion.
-But by understanding emotional response in terms of motivation rather than feelings, you’ll have a better idea on how to craft your copy.
+When it comes to getting someone to buy, you’re definitely invoking emotion — and when you understand emotional response in terms of motivation rather than feelings, you’ll have a better idea of how to craft your copy.